newjersey/innovation.nj.gov/content/_projects/business-live-chat.md

 ### Impact \+ Metrics

-* Over the past five years, the Live Chat has enabled more than 161,000 virtual replies to businesses by experts at the State’s Business Action Center, the Department of Treasury, the Department of Labor, and the State’s Economic Development Authority.
+* Over the past five years, the Live Chat has enabled more than 183,000 virtual replies to businesses, including from experts at the State’s Business Action Center, the Department of Treasury, the Department of Labor, and the State’s Economic Development Authority.
-* More than 70% of users report being happy with their conversations.
+* Nearly 70% of users report being happy with their conversations.

 ### Status